-As one of the sponsors of the Cambridge Half Marathon, we've brought together our top experts in sports and exercise science to give you the best advice whether you're a first time half marathon runner or a seasoned pro.
+As one of the sponsors of the Chelmsford Half Marathon, we've brought together our top experts in sports and exercise science to give you the best advice whether you're a first time half marathon runner or a seasoned pro.
 Signing up was the first step; with our tips on training and nutrition we'll help you through the rest.

 Dr James Johnstone

 There are a few things to consider before you get started with your training.
 Before any training programme, you should check with your doctor that you are in good health and do not train if injured.

 The starting point for training depends on your experience, current levels of activity and time to train.
 You need to be confident that you are able to schedule regular training in to your week as consistency is one key part of the training process.
 Building up regular individual training sessions which progress in a planned manner week-to-week will allow your body to adapt to the demands that are being placed on it.

 If able, purchase a heart rate monitor as this will allow you to know how hard you are working and will allow you to correct your pace as needed during training runs.
 To develop endurance fitness, assuming you are able to run 4-5 km or jog for 20-30 mins relatively comfortably, you should be aiming to run at 80-85% of your maximum heart rate.
 To calculate your (theoretical) maximum heart rate subtract your age from 220.